kerstin-w/Travel-Africa/TESTING.md

   - [#19](https://github.com/kerstin-w/Travel-Africa/issues/19) I can delete my comments so that I can control the information that I share.

     On the **Post Page** in the comment section the user can select the bin icon to delete a comment.
 This functionallity is available for the author of the post, and the commenter.
-After the user clicked on the bin icon a modal will open to confirm that the user is certain to delete the comment.
+After the user clicks on the bin icon a modal will open to confirm that the user wants to delete the comment.

     <img src="documentation/testing/user-stories/delete-comment.png" width="300px" style="margin: 20px;">
     <img src="documentation/testing/user-stories/delete-comment-modal.png" width="300px" style="margin: 20px;">